Case Study

 The case was settled in the High Court on the 3rd of July 2023 for the sum of €40,914.33.

-This was a great result for an admirable client, we are proud of all the work put in by Paul and his team to achieve this brilliant outcome.
+This was a great result for our client, and we are proud of the work put in by Paul and his team to achieve this outcome.

 *Note: Client name changed for GDPR reasons.